d12frosted/elpa-mirror/gnu/osm-readme.txt

     ring.
 An Elisp link has the form `(osm 51.49 -0.14 11)'.

   Bookmarks and Org links can be created at point by clicking with the mouse.
-See the docstrings of the commands `osm-bookmark-set-click' and `osm-org-link-click'.
+See the docstrings of the commands `osm-bookmark-set' and `org-link-store'.

 ◊ 3.0.0.1 Org link examples